wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 4.0.2 =
+* Feature: Ability to bulk repair or delete files when cleaning a site.
+* Feature: You can now limit the number of emails per hour that Wordfence sends.
+* Feature: You can now scan image files as if they are executables when cleaning a site.
+See the option under scanning options.
+* Feature: New connectivity test for wp_remote_post to our servers.
+* Feature: New detection for backdoors that were previously missed in scans.
+* Improvement: Added a link to the Wordfence admin URL for a site when an email alert is received.
+* Improvement: Removed "buy premium" message from the alert emails which was causing confusion and irritation.
+* Improvement: Improved private address detection by making it faster and adding all private subnets, not just RFC1918 nets.
+* Improvement: Switched to wp_remote_get for triggering scans instead of wp_remote_post()
+* Improvement: Added some more verbose debugging for scan starts when in debug mode.
+* Improvement: No longer include private addresses when checking malware URL's and scanning IP's.
+* Improvement: Added code to disable Wordfence if WordPress is installing.
+* Fix: Text change because not all "scan" buttons are blue.
+* Fix: Removed URL from wfBrowscapCache.php which was causing false positives during scans.
+* Fix: Fixed SQL bug that triggered when we logged a vulnerability scan.
+* Fix: IP range blocks where a digit is preceded by a '0' char will no longer generate an error.
+* Fix: The getIP() routine will no longer use the IP closest to a visitor in network topology if that IP is a private address and behind a proxy.

 = 4.0.1 =
 * Real-time WordPress Security Network Launched.